 Different types of scratches

-Swirl marks, otherwise known as spider webbing, cobwebs, or love marks is something I see in 9 out of 10 cars on the street.
+Swirl marks, otherwise known as spider webbing, cobwebs, or love marks are something I see in 9 out of 10 cars on the street.

 Most of the time these are caused by improper washing and drying techniques.